akhilsai0099/Register-using-otp-php/README.md

 # Register-using-otp-php

-Fill the config.php with your sql details run createTable.php to create sql tables change the email and password in both index.php and resend-otp.php for otp sending to work
+1) Fill the config.php with your sql details
+2) Run createTable.php to create sql tables
+3) Change the email and password in both index.php and resend-otp.php for otp sending to work